Anessen/PSFalcon/Authentication.md

 |[Test-FalconToken](#verifying-token-status)| |

 ## Get an auth token
 During a PowerShell session, you must have a valid OAuth2 access token in order to make requests to the CrowdStrike Falcon APIs.
 You can do this using `Request-FalconToken`, or input your ClientId/ClientSecret when prompted after issuing a PSFalcon command.

 After a valid OAuth2 token is received, it is cached with your credentials.
 Your cached token is checked and refreshed as needed while running PSFalcon commands.
 ```powershell
 Request-FalconToken -ClientId 'client_id' -ClientSecret 'client_secret'
 ```

-**WARNING**: `Request-FalconToken` defaults to the 'us-1' cloud.
-If your environment exists within a different cloud, you must define it using either the `-Cloud` or `-Hostname` parameters when making your initial access token request.
+**WARNING**: `Request-FalconToken` defaults to the `us-1` cloud.
+If your environment exists within a different cloud, the module will attempt to use automatic redirection, except when the target cloud is `us-gov-1`.
+Defining `-Cloud` or `-Hostname` ensures that your token request goes to the proper cloud without relying on re-direction and is required when using `us-gov-1`.

 ### Alternate clouds
 Authentication token requests are sent to the `us-1` cloud by default.
 You may use the `-Cloud` or `-Hostname` parameters to set it using a cloud, or full URL value.
 The accepted hostname values can be viewed using tab auto-completion.
 Your Cloud/Hostname choice is saved and all requests are sent using the cached information.

 ### Child environments
 In MSSP (also known as "Flight Control") configurations, you can target specific child environments ("CIDs") using the `-MemberCid` parameter during authentication token requests.
 Your choice is saved and all requests are sent to that particular member CID unless a new `Request-FalconToken` request is made specifying a new member CID, or you `Revoke-FalconToken`.

 ## Revoke an auth token
 ```powershell